rpl-lab/lctes22-zlax/README.md

 - `probzelus`: the original [ProbZelus](https://github.com/IBM/probzelus) runtime for OCaml
 - `zlax`: the new ProbZelus runtime for JAX
 - `examples`: several examples of ProbZelus programs
-- `zlax-benchmarks`: the benchmarks to compare the OCaml and JAX runtimes based on the original [ProbZelus benchmark](https://github.com/IBM/probzelus).
+- `zlax-benchmarks`: the benchmarks to compare the OCaml and JAX runtimes based on the original [ProbZelus benchmark](https://github.com/IBM/probzelus)
+- `lctes2022-paper24.pdf`: the submitted paper to [LCTES 2022](https://pldi22.sigplan.org/track/LCTES-2022)
+- `lctes22-zlax-image.tar.gz`: the saved [Docker](https://www.docker.com) image with everything installed.

 ## Relationship with the paper